 Mortgage-backed securities.
 At December 31, 2024, we had available for sale and held-to-maturity mortgage-backed securities with a market value totaling \$918.5 million, of which \$640.3 million was invested in adjustable-rate mortgage-backed securities.
 The mortgage loans underlying these adjustable-rate securities generally are subject to limitations on annual and lifetime interest rate increases.
-We anticipate that investments in mortgage-backed securities may continue to be used in the future to supplement mortgage-lending activities.
-Mortgage-backed securities are more liquid than individual mortgage loans and may be used more easily to collateralize our obligations, including collateralizing of the governmental deposits of the Bank.
+We anticipate that investments in mortgage-backed securities are more liquid than individual mortgage loans and may be used more easily to collateralize our obligations, including collateralizing of the governmental deposits of the Bank.